SAP-archive/kyma-runtime-virtual-event/exercises/02/readme.md

 **This enablement content is for Devtoberfest Week 7: 05 October → 09 October 2020.**

 As part of Devtoberfest enablement for Kyma we wanted to show you how you can run and install Kyma on a hyperscaler of your choice.
 To do this we will walk you through another open source project SAP has released called project Gardener.
-While this system can be isntalled by you, SAP knows that a hosted and managed version can
+While this system can be isntalled by you, SAP has a hosted and managed version that you can subscripe to as an SAP managed service.

 ## Details

 ### Project Gardnener

-You can install your own version of Gardener on the hyperscaler of your choice or even on a local systen like openstack.
+You can install your own version of Gardener on the hyperscaler of your choice or even on a local system like openstack.
 Once you have browsed the main website here: (https://gardener.cloud/) have a look at the documentaton page for concepts, setup guides and tutorials here (https://gardener.cloud/documentation/home/)